⭐素地作り?施釉・せゆ?《九谷焼》英語でネイティブの腑に落ちる工房案内!通訳ガイドが分り易く解説

 《英語》

-1. Underglaze painting is the process of drawing patterns on unglazed vessels before glazing.
+1. Underglaze painting is the process of decorating unglazed pottery with patterns before applying glaze.

-2. A glaze is a liquid that turns glassy when fired at high temperatures and becomes a film covering the vessel.
+2. Glaze is a liquid that, when fired at high temperatures, transforms into a glassy layer that coats the vessel.

-3. Glazes are mainly made of silica stone, feldspar, or lime dissolved in water.
+3. It is primarily composed of silica, feldspar, and lime dissolved in water.

-4. Underglaze painting is done mainly with cobalt-containing pigments (gozu).
+4. Underglaze painting is typically done using cobalt-based pigments (gosu).

 2-2. 本窯焼き